renaldolivando6/dataAnalystPortofolio/README.md

 ##  Project 1 - Data Wrangling using Python
-Data wrangling describes a series of processes designed to explore, transform, and validate raw datasets from their messy and complex forms into high-quality data with good integrity and consistency into produce valuable insights and guide business decisions in later analytics purposes.<br><br>
+Data wrangling describes a series of processes designed to explore, transform, and validate raw datasets from their messy and complex forms into high-quality data with good integrity and consistency into produce valuable insights and guide business decisions in later analytics purposes.
+In this secton We will perform this process using Python with Jupyter Notebook. <br><br>
 Python library used in this project: pandas, numpy, os, glob

 Subject Covered: